Deepak-Rana19/Migraine-Data-Analysis/README.md

-# Overview

-This project leverages a medical dataset to predict the likelihood and severity of migraine attacks using exploratory data analysis.

-The analysis includes a wide variety of statistical methods to understand the nature of the data, its distribution, and possible influencing factors.
-The data is preprocessed, analyzed, visualized, and modeled to extract insights and make predictive assessments.

-#📁 Repository Contents

-A migraine is a neurological disorder characterized by recurrent episodes of moderate to severe headache, often accompanied by symptoms such as nausea, vomiting, and sensitivity to light and sound.
-The headache typically presents as a throbbing or pulsating pain, usually on one side of the head, and can last from a few hours to several days and can significantly impact daily life.

-Key attributes analyzed may include age, location of the pain, nature of pain, frequency, duration & intensity and more depending on the dataset.

-#🧠 Key Features

--Exploratory Data Analysis (EDA) of migraine analysis.
--Data cleaning and preprocessing.
--Visualizations using libraries like Matplotlib and Seaborn.
--Statistical analysis and insights based on historical trends.

-#🔧 Technologies Used

--Python
--Google collab
--Pandas
--Matplotlib
--Seaborn

-#📊 Visual Insights

-This notebook includes visual representation of:

--Histogram
--Barplot
--Bargraph
--Heatmap
--Correlation

-#🚀 Getting Started

-Prerequisites

-Ensure you have the following installed:

-Python 3.x
-Jupyter Notebook
-pandas
-matplotlib
-seaborn
+# 🧠 Migraine Attack Analysis & Prediction

+## 📌 Overview

+This project leverages a medical dataset to predict the **likelihood and severity of migraine attacks** using exploratory data analysis (EDA).

+The analysis includes a wide variety of **statistical methods** to understand the nature of the data, its distribution, and possible influencing factors.
+The data is **preprocessed, analyzed, visualized**, and **modeled** to extract insights and make predictive assessments.

+---

+## 📁 Repository Contents

+A **migraine** is a neurological disorder characterized by recurrent episodes of moderate to severe headache, often accompanied by symptoms such as **nausea**, **vomiting**, and **sensitivity to light and sound**.
+The headache typically presents as a **throbbing or pulsating pain**, usually on one side of the head, lasting from a few hours to several days and significantly impacting daily life.

+Key attributes analyzed include:

+- Age
+- Location of pain
+- Nature of pain
+- Frequency
+- Duration
+- Intensity
+- Other relevant factors (based on dataset)

+---

+## 🧠 Key Features

+- ✅ Exploratory Data Analysis (EDA) of migraine-related data
+- ✅ Data cleaning and preprocessing
+- ✅ Visualizations using libraries like **Matplotlib** and **Seaborn**
+- ✅ Statistical analysis and trend-based insights

+---

+## 🔧 Technologies Used

+- 🐍 Python
+- 💻 Google Colab
+- 📊 Pandas
+- 📈 Matplotlib
+- 📉 Seaborn

+---

+## 📊 Visual Insights

+This notebook includes visual representations such as:

+- 📌 Histogram
+- 📌 Bar Plot
+- 📌 Bar Graph
+- 📌 Heatmap
+- 📌 Correlation Matrix

+---

+## 🚀 Getting Started

+### ✅ Prerequisites

+Ensure the following are installed:

+- Python 3.x
+- Jupyter Notebook or Google Colab
+- `pandas`
+- `matplotlib`
+- `seaborn`

+---

+> 💡 Feel free to fork this repository, open issues, or contribute!